Using recycled content needs to be technically possible and environmentally beneficial:

 Virgin materials are essential to produce high performing batteries which last longer and generate less waste.
 Notwithstanding it is essential to determine which approaches are more environmentally sustainable: closed-loop or open-loop.

-For some ingredients this is not possible, for others it’s too complex and it’s uncertain whether it would bring any measurable results: take for instance lead or cobalt which is used to ppm levels in portable battery manufacturing; or lithium which is simply not available as recycled; or steel where the battery grade is essential in preventing contaminants that cause gassing.
+For some ingredients this is not possible, for others it’s too complex and it’s uncertain whether it would bring any measurable results: take for instance lead which is used to ppm levels in portable battery manufacturing; or lithium which is simply not available as recycled; or steel where the battery grade is essential in preventing contaminants that cause gassing.
 It is important to know that in addition to the performance aspect, high purified raw materials are also important for health and safety issues related to batteries (gassing, leaking).